thelonelinux/MulesoftLearning/README.md

     * resourceTypes;
         healthCheck
           get;
-            description: Get <<resourcePathName | uppercas>>   # this will give api name where it is going to be used in UpperCase. responses;
+            description: Get <<resourcePathName | !uppercase>>   # this will give api name where it is going to be used in UpperCase. responses;
               200:
                 body: